trailofbits/testing-handbook/content/docs/languages/c-cpp/16-windows-usermode.md

 ---
-title: "Windows Usermode"
+title: "Windows usermode"
 slug: lang-c-cpp-windows-usermode
 weight: 16
 ---

-## Windows usermode
+# Windows usermode

+This list covers common checks for and footguns of C/C++ standard libraries when used in Windows environment.

 {{< checklist >}}

 - [ ] Run [binskim](https://github.com/microsoft/binskim) to check mitigation opt-in and other issues in the application binaries.
   - DEP (NX), ASLR (and HiASLR on x86\_64), Control Flow Guard (CFG), and SafeSEH (on x86\_32 only) should always be enabled, and executables should be signed.
   - Shadow stack (CET) and Spectre mitigations may be enabled for additional security.